-For the past five years, AMGA has conducted annual risk-readiness surveys of our membership to obtain a snapshot of the progress and challenges providers face during the value-based transformation of the US healthcare system.
-In the surveys, AMGA members repeatedly expressed concern with the lack of access to timely commercial payor administrative claims data as the most significant barrier to assuming risk and transitioning to value-based care.
+AMGA members have repeatedly expressed concern that the lack of access to timely commercial payor administrative claims data is the most significant barrier to assuming risk and transitioning to high-value care.
 Members report that while some payors share this data with providers, the majority do not.
 Successfully managing a patient population requires that providers have access to the data to ensure the most effective course of action in improving health outcomes.
-With this data, it is easier to manage the cost and quality of a population of patients, which is a goal of moving to value-based care.
-Requiring provider access to commercial claims data would help providers in a variety of different ways.
+With this data, it is easier to manage the cost and care quality for a population of patients, which is a goal of moving to high-value care.

-The Centers for Medicare & Medicaid Services (CMS) also agrees with AMGA members on the need to share claims data.
-In January, CMS released the Advancing Interoperability and Improving Prior Authorization Processes for Medicare Advantage Organizations, Medicaid Managed Care Plans, and State Medicaid Agencies final rule.
+The Centers for Medicare & Medicaid Services (CMS) agrees with AMGA members on the need to share claims data.
+Last year, CMS released the Advancing Interoperability and Improving Prior Authorization Processes for Medicare Advantage Organizations, Medicaid Managed Care Plans, and State Medicaid Agencies final rule.
 In the rule, CMS requires payors to implement and maintain a Provider Access Application Programming Interfacing (API) to facilitate this data exchange for current patients when requested by a provider or facility.
-The provisions will become effective January 1, 2026, for Medicare Advantage organizations (MA), state Medicaid and Children's Health Insurance Program fee-for-service programs, Federally Facilitated Exchanges (FFEs), and Medicaid managed care plans.
-AMGA members are also grateful for an amendment in the Pharmacy Benefit Manager Reform Act that would require commercial payors to share their data through an API.
-Congress must include the amendment in any overall healthcare transparency package that passes this year.
+The provisions will become effective January 1, 2026, for Medicare Advantage (MA) organizations, state Medicaid and Children's Health Insurance Program fee-for-service programs, Federally Facilitated Exchanges (FFEs), and Medicaid managed care plans.
+Last Congress, AMGA strongly supported an amendment in the Pharmacy Benefit Manager Reform Act that would require commercial payors to share their data through an API.
+Congress must approve this provision into law.